openinfrastructure/openinfrastructure.github.io/successes.md

 * Developed a caching layer that, combined with configuration tuning, resulted in the elimination of Puppetserver death spirals.
 * Developed a Systemd-based solution for running multiple Puppetserver processes on a bare-metal host.

-Developed a cloud-based visibilty solution for tracking Puppet resource changes at a scale of millions per-day.
+Developed a cloud-based visibility solution for tracking Puppet resource changes at a scale of millions per-day.

 <h2 class="section-heading text-center">Testimonials</h2>